bgodfrey/U-Blox_F9T_Config/README.md

 ## Overview of Configuration File
 The configuration file is, by default, given in *manifest_f9t.json5*.
-It defines the configuration settings for all clients via a tiered setting.
-More information can be found in either the *[Zed-F9T integration manual](https://content.u-blox.com/sites/default/files/ZED-F9T_IntegrationManual_UBX-21040375.pdf)* or in the *[Zed-F9T interface description](https://content.u-blox.com/sites/default/files/ZED-F9T_InterfaceDescription_%28UBX-18053584%29.pdf?utm_content=UBX-18053584)*.
+It defines the configuration settings for all clients via a .json5 file organized in a tiered fashion.
+Information on registers can be found in either the *[Zed-F9T integration manual](https://content.u-blox.com/sites/default/files/ZED-F9T_IntegrationManual_UBX-21040375.pdf)* or in the *[Zed-F9T interface description](https://content.u-blox.com/sites/default/files/ZED-F9T_InterfaceDescription_%28UBX-18053584%29.pdf?utm_content=UBX-18053584)*.
 These tiers include

 * Global settings: Includes settings common to all devices
     *  *apply_to_layers*: Can be RAM, BBR (battery backed RAM), or flash.
 Flash is persistent so be careful.
 You may be able to reset via *UBX-CFG-RST*.
 If you want to reset the BBR, you can tie the *RST* pin low as described in the [Zed-F9T Hookup Guide](https://learn.sparkfun.com/tutorials/gnss-timing-breakout---zed-f9t-qwiic-hookup-guide/all).
 BBR lasts for about a day.